The Tennessee Bar Assocation Young Lawyers Division (TBA YLD) has announced the winners of the 2013 Tennessee Law Day Art and Essay Competitions.

 Each May, in conjunction with the national Law Day celebration, the YLD hosts an art and essay contest for students in the state.
 The contests are designed to give young people the opportunity to express their ideas about living in a society that is governed by the rule of law, and achieve statewide recognition for their work.

 The theme is set each year by the American Bar Association, which partners with state and local legal organizations that hold programs and events around the country to mark Law Day.
 The purpose of celebrating Law Day is two-fold: (1) to instill in students an appreciation for the law and foster a greater understanding of the American judicial system, and (2) provide an opportunity for attorneys to serve their local communities.

 Students receive cash prizes for their winning entries.
-Look for a display of winning entries at the TBA Convention in Memphis this June.
+Look for a display of winning entries at the TBA Convention in Nashville this June.

-The YLD would like to thank Jackson lawyer Ashley Holliday with West Tennessee Legal Services for serving as this year’s state Law Day Art and Essay Contest coordinator.
+The YLD would like to thank Chattanooga lawyer Ellie Hill with Patrick, Beard, Schulman & Jacoway for serving as this year’s Public Service Commitee chair and coordinator of the state Law Day Art and Essay Contest.